 For our brisket, we are going to use our all-natural Bearded Butcher Blend Black Seasoning.
-This blend has the perfect combination of spicy coarse ground black pepper and kosher salt to provide the ultimate in flavor.
-It also contains some cane sugar and instant coffee which will make a perfect bark if you follow our instructions throughout the whole smoking process.
+This blend is a rich seasoning that uses coffee and molasses to bring out the full-bodied flavor of the meat.
 We are simply going to rub the brisket completely on all sides with the seasoning.

 The traditional, Texas way to season a brisket is to rub it with brown sugar, onion powder, garlic powder, salt, and black pepper.
 Many smoked brisket recipes also include paprika or chipotle seasoning for a spicy kick.

 Smoke a Brisket like a Pro

-We are going to preheat our Traeger 885 smoker to a temperature of 225 degrees F. For our brisket, we are going to use Traeger apple wood pellets.
-Apple wood chips contribute a slightly sweet and smoky flavor that is perfect for a brisket.
+We are going to preheat our Yoder Smoker to a temperature of 225 degrees F. For our brisket, we are going to use StOAKed Oak Pellets.
+White oak pellets contribute a flavorful smoky taste that is perfect for a brisket.
 Place a meat thermometer probe in the thickest part of the brisket, making sure that you don't accidentally get the probe in the fat layer between the flat and the point.